Through March 29, 2015 in the Grand Gallery

-Currently chair of the ceramics department at SUNY-Alfred, Higby gained national attention in the early 1970’s for innovative raku-fired vessels based on the Colorado landscapes of his childhood.
+Higby gained national attention in the early 1970s for innovative raku-fired vessels based on the Colorado landscapes of his childhood.
 After a visit to China in 1991, his work underwent a dramatic shift.
 He began working with slabs of glazed porcelain that continued to reference landscape, but as a focal point of meditation.

 This first retrospective of Higby’s work includes 55 ceramic pieces from 1967 through 2012, including his studies for the largest hand-cut architectural installation in the world—the monumental Earth Cloud wall sculpture at Alfred University’s Miller Performing Arts Complex.